TheBig-O/falwedi-earbud-reset/README.md

 # falwedi-earbud-reset

+These inexpensive earbuds work well for listening to music while you exercise or work around the house.
+Occasionally, they do get out of sync with each other.
+When this happens, getting them linked back up can be maddening.
+You'll know you're there's somehting wrong when you can only connect one at a time and you see two entries for "T21" in your bluetooth device list.

+You can fix them though and it just takes a bit of patience.

 ## How to reset and resync falwedi wireless earbuds
 Please reset as follows:
 1. Please make sure the earbuds are fully charged.